Eyes on Helene: Hurricane Data Resources

 September 24, 2024

-Hurricane Helene is rapidly intensifying over the eastern Gulf of Mexico as it approaches the Florida coast.
-This storm brings severe storm surge and hurricane-force winds to the Florida panhandle and the Florida west coast, in addition to flash and urban flooding throughout the Southeast through Friday.
+Hurricane Helene made landfall Thursday, September 26th in the Florida Big Bend area as a Category 4 storm.
+This storm brought severe storm surge and hurricane-force winds to the Florida panhandle and the Florida west coast, in addition to flash and urban flooding throughout the Southeast.

 Click here to stay up-to-date with the NOAA National Hurricane Center updates on Helene.